Spacedrive

 A note to the community

-I started Spacedrive because files had become scattered across laptops, external drives, NAS boxes, cloud folders, phones, and apps that never talked to each other.
-The original promise was simple: one file manager for all your devices and clouds, built in the open, local-first, and owned by the people using it.
+I started Spacedrive because my files were scattered across laptops, external drives, a NAS, cloud folders, and phones that never talked to each other.
+The promise was simple: one app for all of it, built in the open and owned by the people using it.
+That promise resonated.
+The repo reached the top of GitHub, tens of thousands of developers followed along, and we raised funding from OSS Capital, Naval Ravikant, Tobias Lutke, and Tom Preston-Werner.

-Jamie
+Jamie Pine, Founder